imaami/eac-tools/README.md

 *"Making Easy Anti-Cheat work in Wine one ragequit at a time."*

-Just a little something to expedite figuring out what the hell EAC does when it doesn't do the thing it ~~fucking~~ should.
+A little something to help figure out the games and platforms EAC serves binary blobs for on their CDN.

 ## Usage

-Running the script without any arguments is equivalent to:
+Download the 64-bit Wine binary blob for game ID 55 (implicit `--os-type=wine64`):

+    $ ./download.sh --id=55

+Download win64 binary blobs for game IDs beginning from 1 up to and including 550:

-    $ ./download.sh --os-type=wine64 --from-id=1 --to-id=550
+    $ ./download.sh --os-type=win64 --from-id=1 --to-id=550

 Confirmed valid `--os-type` values are `win32`, `win64`, `wow64`, `wine32`, and `wine64`.
 Others may also exist.